thijoubert/chulapa/collections/_posts/2021-07-27-InformationBarriers-Feedback-from-the-field-1-2.md

 As a reminder, the only licenses officially required for guest users are Azure AD Premium (P1 or P2) or premium licenses for the Power Platform.

+During my tests, I noticed that a user without the SKU "Information Barriers" or "Exchange Online" are also impacted by the Information Barriers policies.
+{: #myid .alert .alert-info .p-3 .mx-2 mb-3}

 <br/>
 # What are the main limitations of Information Barriers today?